 Apache Women’s Basketball Coaches

-Laura Hughes holds a 161-55 head coaching record and is entering her eighth season at the helm of the Cochise College Women’s Basketball program.
+Laura Hughes holds a 189-59 head coaching record and is entering her ninth season at the helm of the Cochise College Women’s Basketball program.
 For the past five years, Cochise College women’s basketball has averaged more wins than any other five-year stretch in its history.
-Hughes guided the 2017-18 Apache squad to a 29-3 record.
-The most win in Cochise Women’s Basketball history.
-Last year’s team was also named the Arizona Community College Athletic Conference Champions, Region 1 Champions and participated in the National Championship Tournament held in Lubbock, TX.
-Over the last two years, the Apaches have an overall 57-7 record and have had three players named to the NJCCA All-American Team.
-In her time at Cochise, Hughes has help guide over 30 players to basketball careers at four-year universities, including 2017 graduate All American, Sophia Elenga who signed at Arizona State and all-conference player 2018 graduate Deezha Battle who signed with Pepperdine University.
+Hughes guided the 2018-19 Apache squad to a 28-4 record.
+For the third year in a row Cochise women’s basketball was named the Arizona Community College Athletic Conference Champions, Region 1 Champions and participated in the National Championship Tournament held in Lubbock, TX.
+Over the last three years, the Apaches have an overall 85-11 record and have had four players named to the NJCCA All-American Team.
+This past season seven sophomores signed to play at four-year colleges including Yemiyah Morris with one of the top women’s basketball program in the country Mississippi State.
+At Cochise College, Hughes helped guide over 30 players to basketball careers at four-year universities, including 2017 graduate All American, Sophia Elenga who signed at Arizona State and all-conference player 2018 graduate Deezha Battle who signed with Pepperdine University.